The Zendesk Payment Problem

 Payment links are available at /platforms/links-checkout/.

-Zendesk Talk is where payment collection gets complicated.
-A customer reads a card number to an agent, and suddenly your entire telephony environment is in PCI scope — recordings, agent workstations, network infrastructure, the lot.
+Phone payments are where collection gets complicated.
+A customer reads a card number to an agent, and suddenly your entire telephony environment is in PCI scope: recordings, agent workstations, network infrastructure, the lot.

-The agent initiates a payment session from within Zendesk.
-This triggers Shuttle's payment overlay on the call.
+The agent triggers a payment session from your workflow.
+This starts a secure Twilio Pay capture on the call.

 The agent tells the customer: "I'm going to ask you to enter your card details on your keypad now."

 The customer keys in their card number, expiry date, and CVV using their phone's keypad.
-Each digit is captured by Shuttle's PCI Level 1 certified environment.
+Each digit is captured inside Shuttle's PCI DSS Level 1 certified environment.

 Shuttle processes the payment through the configured gateway and returns the result to the agent in real time.